 Tip: If a meal does not turn out exactly as you wanted, refer to the "Tested for you in our cooking studio" section.
-Here, you will find plenty of cooking tips and notes.
+Here, you will find plenty of cooking tips and mains or switch off the circuit breaker in the fuse box.
+Contact the after-sales service.